flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Telling people to protest differently is usually not productive
             - Dis-investment movement will probably not work
             - Respond with facts -- carry a factsheet, #AZS did this in campus years :)
+            - #F naive position / on campus as safe debate spaces ideally
+        - #F naive position / on campus as safe debate spaces ideally
         - #AZS Collection of campus protest links:  https://aramzs.xyz/topic/academia/